IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 - configure GSSAPI in the brokers' configuration files, typically `server.properties`.
 - For SASL_SSL, server certificates and perhaps a truststore for Kafka clients must be provided, and the TLS encryption settings must be configured.

+How to setup a kerberized Kafka cluster for test purpose, can be read in [this article of the toolkit documentation](https://ibmstreams.github.io/streamsx.kafka/docs/user/SetupKrb5KafkaCluster/).

 ## Operator setup

 ### Precondition